percebus/ms-learn-ai-900/MicrosoftLearning/mslearn-ai-sims/01-explore-ml/README.md

 Each cluster represents a group of customers with similar spending habits.

-> NOTE!
-Note: The applications used in this exercise use machine learning models that are simple, and based on a small set of data features.
+> [!NOTE] Note: The applications used in this exercise use machine learning models that are simple, and based on a small set of data features.
 In a real scenario, data scientists can use a range of machine learning frameworks with platforms like Azure Machine Learning to develop, deploy, and manage machine learning models.